marcshepard/learning-neural-nets/README.md

 1) I've implemented an auto_train method eliminates a few hyper parameters and results in more efficient training:
 * Dynamic learning rate.
 This was a huge win as it got to a desired minimum much faster and without the need to tune a learning_rate hyper-paramer.
 The implementation starts with a relatively high rate (.05), but for each mini-batch, if the loss function doesn't decrease with the current learning rate, then cut it in half, readjust the weights, and try again until the loss drops.
 Then adjust the learning rate using exponential average of the new and old rates; the next mini-batch will start with that.
 * Specify target loss rather than number of epochs.
 Another big win.
-2) More thought is needed for linear layer weight initialization.
-I suspect the right answer depends on the expected input and the activation functions.
-Different initializations algos give wildly different results (e.g., uniform random between -.25 and .25 vs uniform random between 0 and 1 vs scaled normal distribution), as do different starting seeds.
-I likely should allow the random number geneation used for weight initialization to be configurable per layer.
-3) ReLU activation can sometimes make everything go to 0.
-So depending on the random seed used to produce the initial weights, the neural net might be great or terrible.
-Seems like there should be something better that always converges.
-This is related to (2) above; would like something more deterministic that always worked without the user having to configure learning rates.
-3) I'm not a fan of MSE as a loss function, since (for example), training a linear model f(x) = 3x will give wildly different gradients/errors for the same percent error depending on if the training data is small or not.
-E.g., if weight is initially .5, (so needs to increase by 2.5), then training data of (.01, .03) will result in a small error/adjustment that will barely help, while training data of (100, 300) will result in a huge error/adjustment that will make things worse.
-That's why I added the exponential backoff.
-But I suspect there are better ways.
-I need to add an abstract base class for optimizing so I can experiment with different optimization algos (just learning rate, vs learning rate + exp backoff, vs, ...).
+2) At some point should make the linear layer's weight function configurable so folks can override the default, as it seems like different initializations yeild very different results.
+3) ReLU activation can sometimes make everything go to 0 depending on the weight initialization.
+Training with both negative and positive values helps fix this.
+4) The right loss function depents on the problem space.
+MSE OK for regressions, but when training a linear model like f(x) = 3x it will give wildly different gradients/errors for the same percent error depending on if the training data is near zero or far away.

 Up next:
-* Spend more time on ReLU and figure out if there is a way to make it not go belly-up with some random weights
-* Spend more time thinking about alternative regression loss functions
 * Learn pytorch: https://pytorch.org/tutorials/beginner/pytorch_with_examples.html.
 Implement these same test cases in that framework and compare.
 * Understand GPT architecture: https://jaykmody.com/blog/gpt-from-scratch/?utm_source=tldrnewsletter
+* Learn reinforced learning
-* Build something cool - start with a game agent, understand reinforced learning
+* Build something cool; image recognition app, or game agent.
-* Update linked in profile, make professional contacts